Arvtesh/UnityFx.Mvc/CONTRIBUTING.md

 * Don't add any classes to the codebase unless absolutely needed.
 * Please follow the coding style conventions used in the library.

+# Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.